PqBenoit/lyrebird/README.md

 previous= '...?offset=20&limit=5'
 next = '...?offset=25&limit=5'

-Why not keep the limit to 10 ?
+The api does not seem to keep 10 by default when arriving at the last page :/

+- Improvments that could be brought to the app:
+Styles/Responsive design
+Tests
+Better pagination